cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 - [In-Place Store Migrations](../core/upgrade.html) {prereq}
 - [Upgrading Modules](../building-modules/upgrade.html) {prereq}

+## Breaking Changes

+For a comprehsive list of all breaking changes and improvements since the v0.42 "Stargate" release series, please see the [CHANGELOG](https://github.com/cosmos/cosmos-sdk/blob/v0.43.0-rc0/CHANGELOG.md#v0430-rc0---2021-06-25).

 ## In-Place Store Migrations

 We recommend using [In-Place Store Migrations](../core/upgrade.html) to upgrade your chain from v0.42 to v0.43.
 The first step is to make sure all your modules follow the [Module Upgrade Guide](../building-modules/upgrade.html).
 The second step is to add an [upgrade handler](../core/upgrade.html#running-migrations) to `app.go`.